27 October 2011--The weather is back to its dismal late-October normal, and I'm slow getting out this morning. I've decided to go have a

 adjustment will be eschewed.

-A mile east of the village, I park the car and walk though the dunes to an apparently unnamed beach, which extends three miles or so from Alnmouth to Amble.
+A mile east of the village, I park the car and walk through the dunes to an apparently unnamed beach, which extends three miles or so from Alnmouth to Amble.
 I walk a stretch and bid the North Sea farewell, until next year.

 Mess up on the way back to Hexham--intend to turn southwest from Morpeth to avoid rush hour traffic in greater Newcastle, but I've forgotten that you have to drive into the center of town to pick up the B road, as there's no exit from the bypass.
 Instead I get stuck for an hour on the A1, on the approach to the city.